 Where are the classes held?

-Classroom training is held in Room 1 (a clean, comfortable room with multimedia equipment) in the Essex Building Truck Driver Training Center.
-The remainder of the class time is spent in yard and road training.
+Classroom training is held (a clean, comfortable room with multimedia equipment) in the Essex Building Truck Driver Training Center.
+The remainder of the class time is spent on the trucks practicing backing skills and on the road driving.

 What are the costs involved?